fedarko/ampliviz/README.md

 ### Caveats

+0. This isn't really a "caveat," per se, but the `Makefile` relies on you having Graphviz (or at least dot) installed on your system, as well as some sort of program called `open` that knows how to open images.
+If either or both of these things are not installed, the Makefile will crash.
+(As mentioned above, you can totally just run ampliviz by itself -- however, the bulk of what it does is produce visualizations, so if you don't have dot installed then it won't be very useful.)

 1. If your AA graph spans more than eight reference chromosomes, ampliviz will run out of colors to use for colorizing nodes (for `{output_prefix}_1.gv`, as mentioned above).
 You can fix this very easily by editing the `COLORS` list in